Fingernails (film): Plot

-Some years before the film, a test costing one fingernail that determines whether couples were truly in love was developed.
-However, the test has caused mostly negative results, which leads to an increase in couples breaking up and divorcing.
+Some years before the film, a test using a fingernail from each person determining whether couples were truly in love was developed.
+However, the test has had mostly negative results, which leads to an increase in couples breaking up and divorcing.

 Unemployed schoolteacher Anna gets a job as an instructor at the Love Institute, a one-year-old company founded by a man named Duncan, where researchers and instructors have couples undergo relationship-strengthening exercises to help them pass the test.
 Duncan believes that continued research will be beneficial, hoping for more positive test results.
 Anna initially keeps her hiring a secret from her boyfriend Ryan, with whom she has previously passed the test.

 Anna shadows Amir, a fellow instructor, and develops a rapport with him as they guide clients through the exercises.
 Though Amir claims he and his girlfriend Natasha have also passed the test, his fondness for Anna is apparent.
 Meanwhile, Anna secretly does experiments and exercises with an oblivious Ryan to test their love.
 She eventually confesses about her job to Ryan, explaining that she feared that taking the job would strain their relationship, though it clearly does.

 After Anna first performs the test on a promising client couple, she is shaken and disappointed when the result is negative, to which Amir tells her that she'll get used to it.
 At a workplace party, Amir's girlfriend Natasha is confused when Anna brings up his being gluten-intolerant, causing Anna to question if she and Amir have mutual feelings for each other.